dsj14/1895-assignment-15/README.md

 # 1895-assignment-15
-Repository for the first github assignment in 1895
+Repository for the first github assignment in 1895 Owen is out of twon at a wedding so this asignemnt will be just me and Richard

 # Source code
 // the setup function runs once when you press reset or power the board